fricas/fricas/src/doc/sphinx/source/install.rst

 file in this editor.

 Build FriCAS-Aldor interface (libfricas.al)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can not only extend the FriCAS library by ``.spad`` files (SPAD programs), but also by ``.as`` files (Aldor_ programs).
 For the latter to work FriCAS needs a library ``libfricas.al``.

-Note that building the interface temporarily needs about 2 GB extra disk space.
-Since currently, building the Aldor interface accesses the build files of a previous FriCAS_ build, you need about 3 GB disk space.

 If you configured FriCAS using ``--enable-aldor`` option, then ``make`` will also build ``libfricas.al`` and ``make install``